 - Glass is virtually endlessly recyclable and can be recycled without any loss of quality and is recycled in a nearly closed cycle.
 This means that old glass packaging serves as raw material for new glass packaging.

 - The recycling system for glass was brought to life in 1972 as a delivery system by the glass industry.
 It is an existing and functioning system, in which around 97 % of households participate.
 Color separation by the consumer is worthwhile as the recycled glass can be reused for the respective colors and a high level of recycling is ensured.

 - There are more than 250,000 container collection points at central points throughout Germany.
 The campaign “Nicht alles passt ins Altglas” (“Not all used glass passes”) helps the consumer to dispose of old glass properly (www.was-passt-ins-altglas.de).

 - Returnable disposable glass bottles are traded through a deposit system.

-- The recycling rate in 2012 was 83.5 percent (source: GVM).
+- The recycling rate in 2020 was 84.2 % (source: UBA).
 Recycled glass fragments have a considerably positive market value and are an internationally sought-after commodity.

 Development / Background / Outlook

 - One of the most important innovations in the container glass industry is the development of light glass technologies.
-Through this, the weight of different glass packages has successfully been reduced by up to 40 percent.
-The weight reduction contributes to considerable raw material and energy saving.
+Through this, the weight of different glass packages has successfully been reduced by up to 40 %.
+The weight reduction contributes to considerable raw material and energy savings.